vermont42/Permitter/README.md

 ### Future Plans

-Parking permits are expensive, and I would prefer not to buy them for days I don't need them, for example planned vacations.
-I plan to implement a configuration file, perhaps using XML, to specify dates not to buy parking permits.

 The credentials-reading code assumes that the credentials do not contain a comma.
-A more-general solution would have been to use something like JSON, XML, or YAML, as [Permitter](https://github.com/jeffkowalski/permitter) does.
-But this would have been overkill in my case because my wife's credentials do not contain a comma.
-That said, after I implement the configuration file, I might store the credentials in the same format.
+If my wife's credentials ever gain a comma, I might use XML for the credentials file, which would allow a comma.

 Results of attempts to purchase permits currently go to a log file.
 Successfully purchased permits are also stored in BART's backend.
 For more-timely notice of results, however, I would like to send a push notification.